1980 United States Senate election in Vermont: Campaign

 The majority of the candidates in the Republican primary field were conservative Republicans, with Ledbetter being seen as the only moderate.

 Over the course of the campaign, a dispute broke out between T. Garry Buckley, a former Lieutenant Governor, and James Mullin, the former Vermont GOP Chair.
-Buckley vigoriously attacked Mullin for being a Mormon, claiming that if elected Mullin would be the "third Senator from Utah."
-Mullin in turned accused Buckley of bigotry, stating "I thought this nonsense went out when Jack Kennedy was elected President."
+Buckley vigorously attacked Mullin for being a Mormon, claiming that if elected, Mullin would be the "third Senator from Utah."
+Mullin in turned accused Buckley of bigotry, stating, "I thought this nonsense went out when Jack Kennedy was elected President."
+The amount of spending in this primary was a record for the time.

+Ledbetter, who had resigned his position to run for Senate, ran a different campaign, notably walking 450 miles across the state to gain attention for his candidacy, and to draw a contrast with Mullin's high spending campaign.
+He also emphasized his moderate credentials, claiming they would make him the best candidate to win the election.